CBEP-SoCB/Shellfish_Bacteria_sum/Analysis/frequency-analysis.md

 a geometric mean for these data in a robust way.
 The data appears distributed close to a Pareto distribution, which is highly skewed, with a heavy right tail.
-This distribution is likely to be difficult to model, so we can not readily estimate parameters, moments and other summary statistics.
+This distribution is likely to be difficult to model, so we can not readily develop estimates of parameters, moments and other summary statistics based on complex models.

-One possibility would be to run some sort of (generalized) linear model on the log of data, calculate means and medians, and back transform.
-We explore linear model approaches in another R Notebook.

-Here we take another approach, which is to focus on binomial, quasi-binomial, and multinomial proportional odds models to estimate probabilities of exceeding different regulatory thresholds.
+Here we focus on binomial, quasi-binomial, and multinomial proportional odds models to estimate probabilities of exceeding different regulatory thresholds.

 ## Growing Area Classification Standards